Andrew Benintendi Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.
+- The Guardians have a 3.88 team ERA that ranks seventh across all MLB pitching staffs.

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.84).
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (108 total, one per game).

-- The Guardians give up the second-fewest home runs in baseball (106 total, one per game).
+- The Guardians will send Civale (4-2) to the mound to make his 13th start of the season.
+He is 4-2 with a 2.54 ERA and 54 strikeouts through 71 2/3 innings pitched.

-- In his most recent outing on Monday against the Kansas City Royals, the left-hander tossed seven innings, allowing four earned runs while surrendering seven hits.
+- In his last appearance on Tuesday, the righty went eight innings against the Kansas City Royals, giving up one earned run while surrendering five hits.

-- The 24-year-old has put up an ERA of 3.39, with 9.2 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .253 against him.
+- The 28-year-old has amassed an ERA of 2.54, with 6.8 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .212 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.